RichardoTS/battleship-project-02/README.md

 ### `npm start`

 A new webpage will be opened.\
-You can also open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+You can also open [http://localhost:3000](http://localhost:3000) to view it on your browser.

 ## Battleship